Law Enforcement Officers Safety Act: Case law

 On May 22, 2008, In People v.
 Peterson out of the Twelfth Judicial Circuit, Will County, Ill., the defendant was indicted for the class 3 felony of Unlawful Use of a Weapon for knowingly possessing a modified rifle with a barrel less than 16 inches in length.
 The court dismissed the case, finding that LEOSA applied to the defendant, that “LEOSA does not provide definitions as to the issue of carry or concealment…”, and that the state not only failed to provide evidence sufficient to prove that firearms rendered illegal by state law are protected by LEOSA, but also that “at trial it is the State’s burden to prove each element of the offense charged,” and that “[b]y these findings, it would be impossible for the State to do so.”
 Decision and Order, page 3.

 On August 7, 2008, several off duty state and federal law enforcement officers, and a firefighter were carrying concealed firearms in a bar in South Dakota.
-The were involved in an altercation and firearms were discharged.
+They were involved in an altercation and firearms were discharged.
 They were arrested and charged with several violations of state law to include weapons violations.
 LEOSA was used as a defense against the weapons charges.
 On November 14, 2008, in a Memorandum Decision in the case of South Dakota vs. Smith was published.
 All weapons charges against the law enforcement officers were dropped with the exception of the weapons charges against the firefighter.

 On June 3, 2016 the U.S. Court of Appeals for the Washington D.C.
 Circuit ruled (in a 2-1 decision) that a case brought by Ronald Duberry would be remanded for further proceedings.
 The court ruled that Washington D.C.'s Department of Corrections could not keep retired officers from carrying concealed firearms, saying the 2004 Law Enforcement Officers Safety Act guaranteed that right.
 The court rejected the city's argument that the law does not apply to corrections officers.
 The city had cited the fact that the officers did not have full statutory powers of arrest during their time of employment.
 The court held that only some statutory power of arrest or apprehension was required (such as the power to take parole violators into custody).
 In the opinion for the court filed by Circuit Judge Rogers, the court said, " In the LEOSA, Congress defined "qualified law enforcement officers" broadly, to include individuals who engage in or supervise incarceration.
 Given the breadth of Congress's definition, the reference to "statutory powers of arrest" necessarily means some statutory power of arrest such as a power to arrest parole violators, and not, as the District of Columbia suggests, only the police power to arrest upon probable cause, see Appellee's Br.
 25."